phoon884/INSTAGRAM--SCRAPPER/README.md

 PASSWORD = "PASSWORD"

-run find_people_that_doesnt_follow_you.py for finding people who doesn't follow you back
+-run find_people_that_doesnt_follow_you.py for finding people who doesn't follow you back